hbctraining/Intro-to-shell-flipped/lessons/04_searching_files.md

 ?@@DDDDDB1@?:E?;3A:1?9?E9?<?DGCDGBBDBF@;8DF#########################################################
 ```

+#### Which line number has a match?
 Another useful option when using `grep` is the `-n` option, which will print out the line number from the file for the match.
-Adding this option to our previous command would like this:
+Adding this option to our previous command would work like this:

 ```bash
 $ grep -B 1 -A 2 --no-group-separator -n NNNNNNNNNN Mov10_oe_1.subset.fq